-The FinRe contracts taken out by the Company are aimed for IFRS purposes.
-Under Solvency II, the overall best estimate valuation of future income and outgo (excluding expenses / fees to the reinsurer) is assumed to hold a nil value.
+The FinRe contracts taken out by the Company are structured for IFRS purposes.
+Under Solvency II, the overall best estimate valuation of future income and outgo (excluding expenses / fees to the reinsurer) holds a nil value.
 This valuation is deemed consistent with the SII principle in the PRA Rulebook for Solvency II firms.
 Per Article 2.1(2) of the Valuation section of the Rulebook liabilities should be valued "at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction."

-The balance owed to reinsurers at the end of the reporting period was £8,513k as shown in line 'Reinsurance payables' in the Solvency II balance sheet. £5,115k of this is related to the corresponding asset set up for the Reinsurance recoverables and is valued in line with methodology specified under D.1.1.6 in order to reflect the nil valuation / cash flow position of the FinRe contracts.
+The balance owed to reinsurers at the end of the reporting period was £6.2m as shown in line 'Reinsurance payables' in the Solvency II balance sheet. £4.5m of this is related to the corresponding asset set up for the Reinsurance recoverables (D.1.1.4) and is valued in line with methodology specified under D.1.1.6 to reflect the nil valuation / cash flow position of the FinRe contracts.

-A further £2,863k liability is set up to reflect the cash FinRe repayments.
+A further £0.9m liability is set up to reflect the cash FinRe repayments.
 This is valued assuming only the repayment element of the contract and excludes the contract fees which are included in the expense basis of the PTP as outlined in Section D.1.1.6.